bjacquemet/constantvigier/content/creations/chaos.md

 youtube = "https://youtu.be/3hgC_8FME0Y"

 +++
 premiered at Théâtre de la Mer, Arcachon, France.
-Festival Cadences 2019.
-22 September 2019
+Festival Cadences.
+22 September 2019.

 Inspired by Nadine Labaki's movie "Capernaum" this new piece by Constant Vigier is a reflexion on matters such as the responsibility of procreation, the conflict between modernity and tradition, and how one wants to decide for someone else.